 3709 W. Miller Rd, McHenry | 815-675-6396

-Shades of Autumn Pumpkin Festival runs from September 8 through October 28, 2018.
+Shades of Autumn Pumpkin Festival runs weekends through October 27.

 Parking is free, but there is an admission fee.
-However, don’t let this be a deal breaker – once you are in, most of the activities are free which actually saves you money in the long run.
+However, don’t let this be a deal-breaker – once you are in, most of the activities are free which actually saves you money in the long run.
 Admission is $15 for pumpkin lovers aged 3 – 64, and 65 and older are $10.
 Activities include a petting zoo, giant slides, pumpkin cannons, a hamster run, corn maze, inflatables, and more.
 After playing in the farm festival, take a wagon ride out to the pumpkin patch to find your very own pumpkin to take home.
-What we love about Stade’s is that pumpkins are $7 each, regardless of size.

 Find Lake County Pumpkin Patches as well as Southern Wisconsin Pumpkin Patches at Little Lake County.